apollographql/apollo-tooling/packages/apollo-vscode/README.md

 The extension enables query execution when an `endpoint` is specified for the schema you are targeting.
 When you hit `Run query/mutations/subscription`, the extension will open a menu for you to input variables if there are any defined or directly run the query otherwise.

-Queries and mutations are executed with the same [Apollo Link HTTP](https://www.apollographql.com/docs/link/links/http.html) configured to run queries against the specified endpoint.
-Subscriptions are handled with [Apollo Link WS](https://www.apollographql.com/docs/link/links/ws.html) configured to run against the `subscriptions` key in your schema or your endpoint with `http` replaced by `ws` if the key is not defined.
+Queries and mutations are executed the same network interface as Apollo Client.
+Subscriptions are configured to run against the `subscriptions` key in your schema or your endpoint with `http` replaced by `ws` if the key is not defined.

 ## Troubleshooting